 Of course, elite families marrying one another is not a new idea, but it is more than just wealthy families using marriage to solidify alliances.
 There is a biological factor to it.
 The people in the elite got there originally by having elite cognitive skills.
 Modern elites like to throw around the term meritocracy, but they know biology counts for a lot.
-It’s why you don’t often see a member of the elite marrying one of the servants.
+It is why you do not often see a member of the elite marrying one of the servants.
 Arnold learned that lesson.
-The one on the left is from the maid, while those on the right are with a Kennedy.
+The one on the left is from the house cleaner, while those on the right are with a Kennedy.

 Another thing about elites is they tend to get what they want.
 One of the benefits of being in charge is you get to shape the institutions you control.
 A great example is the Fabian Society.
 This was not some program hatched by mill workers in their free time.
 It was a hobby for British elites in the late 19th and early 20th century.
-As Scott Alexander points out in this post, the Fabians managed to get most of what they wanted pushed through over time.
+The Fabians managed to get most of what they wanted pushed through over time.
 The reason for that is they convinced their fellow elites it was a good program.

-An interesting bit from that Alexander post is that the Fabian program, which they called the “True Radical Programme” was intended to be far more radical than the other reform efforts.
-They wanted it to seen as way-out on the fringe.
+An interesting bit from the Fabian program, which they called the “True Radical Programme” was intended to be far more radical than the other reform efforts.
+They wanted it to be seen as way-out on the fringe.
 Yet, things like women’s suffrage, paying MPs a salary and public education eventually became normal.
-It’s something to keep in mind when thinking about the war on men or the waves of anti-white agitation we see in the media.
+It is something to keep in mind when thinking about the war on men or the waves of anti-white agitation we see in the media.
 Today’s crazy elite culture is tomorrow’s new normal.

-Of course the real reason elites tend to get what they want is they are better than the rest of us.
+Of course, the real reason elites tend to get what they want is they are better than the rest of us.
 They are smarter, better socialized and they have greater access to the stock of knowledge relevant to being in charge.
-Americans despise the idea of a ruling elite, so the people in charge spend a lot of time pretending they don’t exist.
-It’s why our form of democracy works so well.
+Americans despise the idea of a ruling elite, so the people in charge spend a lot of time pretending they do not exist.
+It is why our form of democracy works so well.
 The people keep voting for different candidates, but the people in charge never change.
-That’s what we are seeing with Donald Trump right now.
+That is what we are seeing with Donald Trump right now.

-That’s probably why the global elite is so worried about the rising tide of nationalism through the West.
-The constant moaning about “threats to our democracy” really don’t mean the people in charge care about actual democracy.
+That is probably why the global elite is so worried about the rising tide of nationalism through the West.
+The constant moaning about “threats to our democracy” really do not mean the people in charge care about actual democracy.
 The game of bad cop/worse cop we see in our politics is not a bug.
 It is a feature.
-The process of voting has been gamed by the ruling class such that the results are fixed.
-No matter which candidate you choose, you get the same results, because the candidates are owned by the same people.
+The process of voting has been rigged by the ruling class such that the results are fixed.
+No matter which candidate you choose, you get the same results, because the same people own all of the candidates.

 What nationalism does is tie the candidate to a group of people.
 The politicians of Germany care only for the interests of Germans, not migrants and refugees.
 Once “them” is no longer as important as “us”, the definitions get more granular.
 Each pol them looks at his district or province as “us” and the rest of the country as “them.”
 This makes it exceedingly hard for a national elite, much less a global elite, to corrupt the political system with cash, favors and access to elite society.
-That’s very bad for global elites
+That is bad for global elites.

 This is another reminder that civic nationalism is a sucker’s play.
 The rules we have in place today are designed to lock in the status quo.
 No challenge to the status quo, therefore, can be based on assiduously adhering to the rules.
 In fact, the goal is to turn adherence to the rules into a destabilizing force.
-When the people in charge no longer trust the rules to protect their position, they seek to change the rules.
-It’s why all of a sudden the Progressives are campaigning to end freedom of speech. the truth is their enemy.
+When the people in charge no longer trust the rules to protect their position, they change the rules.
+It’s why Progressives are campaigning to end freedom of speech.
+The truth is their enemy.